Nanogest Android Java API

 Notified when the user performs a hand gesture.
 Called on the main thread.

-is the kind of gesture detected. timestamp
+gesture is the kind of gesture detected. timestamp is

 the date at which the gesture was detected, in seconds since